 US crude skidded by 14.24 per cent to 10.96 dollars a barrel while Brent crude fell by 4.05 per cent to 19.18 dollars per barrel.

-At 10:15 am, the BSE S&P Sensex was up by 186 points at 40,351 while the Nifty 50 edged higher by 62 points to 11,953.
-All sectoral indices at the National Stock Exchange were in the green except for Nifty media which slipped by 1.2 per cent.
+At 10:15 am, the BSE S&P Sensex was up by 675 points or 2.15 per cent at 32,002 while the Nifty 50 edged higher by 188 points or 2.06 per cent at 9,343.

 MSCI's broadest index of Asia Pacific shares outside Japan was down by 1.3 per cent while Japan's Nikkei stock index slid by 2.29 per cent.